Confirmation Bias in Product Management (And How to Avoid It)

 5. You inadvertently guide people through user testing.

 There comes a time in every product or feature development where you bring people in to give a test run.
 This offers valuable feedback on how people actually use your product.
 Be careful.
 User testing sessions are fertile grounds for confirmation bias.
-Sometimes, folks who are supposed to be silent observers threw off testing results by offering to help the user.
+Sometimes, folks who are supposed to be silent observers by offering to help the user.
 It’s only natural!
 You want your product to succeed so you’ll do anything you can to help people use what you’ve built.
-A study from a Turkish university found that even the questions software companies test can bring about bias.
+A study from a found that even the questions software companies test can bring about bias.
 We are much more likely to form questions and scenarios that confirm ideas about the product than we are to form questions that challenge them.
 Biased questions is a common way for confirmation bias to make its way into research.
 How to avoid it?
 Block the folks who built the product from running the testing session.
 People who design user tests should be impartial to the outcome.
-When writing test questions, follow these tips from User Testing to get unbiased answers.
+When writing test questions, follow from User Testing to get unbiased answers.
 And make sure that anyone of your co-workers observing the test keeps their mouth shut during the test.

 Kick confirmation bias for good